lmbalonzo/derivative-greeks/README.md

 # Future Improvements
 - Automate Input of Data
 - Compare Different Options and their Derivatives
-- Selection Option with Better Performance
+- Selection of Option with Better Performance